codelinde/drum-machine/README.md

 ## Drum Machine

-This is a work in progress.
-It is a React app that plays drum sounds on key press and displays the part of the drum kit sounding on the bottom display bar.
-Drum pad animations are available now, and mouse click functionality is to come.
+This is a React app that emulates a drum machine.
+When a user hits the corresponding key on their keyboard, the drum pad is pressed, an animation is displayed to indicate the triggering, and a drum sample (sound) is played.
+Additionally, the display bar on the bottom indicates the name of the drum pad being pressed.